 ” Most of what is unusual about man can be summed up one word.” writes evolutionary biologist Richard Dawkins in his 1976 book The Selfish Gene.
 “The Culture.”

 “But what does culture have to do with evolutionary biology?
-Like genes, he argues, cultural transmission create a pathway to evolution.”
+Like genes, he argues, cultural transmission creates a pathway to evolution.”

 ” I think a new kind of replicator has recently emerged on this very planet,” Dawkins writes. ” It is staring at us in the face.
 It is still in its infancy, still drifting clumsily about in its evolutionary change at a rate that leaves old gene panting far behind.
 The new soup in the soup of human culture.”